prideout/pez/README.md

 void pezCheck(int condition, ...)    |
 void pezPrintString(const char* pStr, ...) |

-Note that your job is to implement functions that are prefixed with a capital `Pez`, whereas functions that prefixed with a lowercase `pez` are alrady implemented for you.
+Note that your job is to implement functions that are prefixed with a capital `Pez`, whereas functions that prefixed with a lowercase `pez` are already implemented for you.

-Pez implements some OS-specific stuff for you:
+Pez provides some OS-specific functions for you:

     const char* pezOpenFileDialog()
     const char* pezGetDesktopFolder()